nigelhorne/cmilter/README.md

 To install, simply put this script into /usr/local/etc/clmilter

-If you are using systemd, run
-    systemctl edit cmilter.service

-Then copy and paste this content:
+If you are usin systemd, copy and paste this content into /etc/systemd/system/cmilter.service
     [Unit]
     Description=Block e-mail by country
     After=network.target